pr0xh4ck/infosec-tips/Miscellaneous.md

-### Report Making
+### Report-Making
 - [bbr](https://github.com/codingo/bbr) - An open source tool to aid in command line driven generation of bug bounty reports based on user provided templates.
+- [pentest-reports](https://github.com/reconmap/pentest-reports) - Collection of penetration test reports and pentest report templates.
+Published by the the best security companies in the world.